 Why not get the inside track, become a member and get a discount on all our courses and invitation to 3 members only free events all for just £12, just click on the membership tag and sign up today.

 NEW…….
 Life membership is on offer for just £60 apply as above for this real bargain.

 Open Days at our Woodland.
 For all prospective Students and Volunteers (all courses and all levels of interest) you are welcome to visit us any Wednesday between 10.00am and 4.00pm.
 Instructors will be available to answer any questions you may have and they will be happy to show you around the woodland.
 You can also speak to one of our Trustees who will tell you about the College, its aims and objectives.
-Right now volunteers are helping the Woodland Skills students with clearing the plot, making faggots and charcoal, its great fun so come on down and have a look.
+Right now volunteers are helping to clear the rides making charcoal and other maintenance tasks to get ready for the next Woodland Skills Course, Its great fun so come on down and have a look.